meta-llama/llama-recipes/recipes/experimental/long-context/H2O/README.md

 ### Evaluation on "Needle in a Haystack" Analysis

 The following example runs inference of Llama-3-8b-instruct on "Needle in a haystack" test.
 The test is modified from [https://github.com/gkamradt/LLMTest_NeedleInAHaystack]().
 Please follow the original repository for installing necessary packages.
 We're using `--enable_h2o_generation` to enable H2O algorithm that only keeps heavy-hitter and the local KV pairs.
-Use `--num_heavy_hitter_tokens` to decide the number of heavy-hitter KV pairs and `--num_window_length `for the KV cache size.
-The number of local KV pairs equals num_window_length - num_heavy_hitter_tokens.
+Use `--num_window_length ` to decide the KV cache size.
 Also, use --enable_position_rolling to enable position rolling in the KV cache size that assign the positions in the KV cache instead of the ones in original sequences.
-Enabling postional rolling is important when sequence length exceeds the pretrained context windows, e.g., 4K in Llama-2.
+Enabling postional rolling is important when sequence length exceeds the pretrained context windows, e.g., 8K in Llama-3.

 ```
 # step 1: obtain prompts for evaluation